 Please read the entire post for tips and tricks to ensure a perfect recipe every time.
 And don't forget to tag @peelwithzeal on Instagram so we can admire your creation!

 Yes, you can buy premade blends but I prefer to make my own.
-Especially blackening seasoning which can be overly salty and usually lacks the depth of flavor you want when making blackened fish or chicken.
+Especially any type of BBQ rub or Cajun spice which can be overly salty and usually lacks the depth of flavor you need to create mouthwatering meals.

 Starting with fresh high-quality spices is key to any seasoning mix.
 I tend to buy in bulk and freeze spices until I need them.

 Our homemade seasoning starts with the basics, garlic and onion powder.